LukasLichten/acc_csv2bop/README.md

 The generated bop.json will not include any entries that don't change any BOP.

 ## "Planned" Features
-- exporting json to csv
+- exporting restrictor values from bop json to csv

 ## Building
 rustup (v1.70.0 or higher) with cargo required: